onelittlenightmusic/kubernetes-graphql/README.md

 # GraphQL endpoint of Kubernetes API; dynamically created by GraphQL Mesh

-Simple setup for GraphQL Mesh to convert Kubernetes API server into GraphQL Mesh.
+Simple setup for converting Kubernetes API server into GraphQL API.

 This sample exposes GraphQL endpoint by using only API management tool [GraphQL Mesh](https://github.com/Urigo/graphql-mesh).